linolayani/linoleparquet.github.io/content/posts/2022/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/index.md

 ![image](/posts/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/images/6.gif#center)

 The container execute the command composed by the `ENTRYPOINT` and the `CMD` instruction.
 In this case it will be `/bin/printenv HOME`.
-It’s possible to override the `CMD` present in the Dockerfile by specifing it it the command line.
+It’s possible to override the `CMD` present in the Dockerfile by specifying it it the command line.
 One can see the `CMD` present in the Dockerfile as the default option.
 Here we’re gonna override the default `CMD` with the custom value `HOSTNAME`.
 We can see that the output of our container has changed: It now consist of the value of the environment variable `HOSTNAME.`

 ![image](/posts/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/images/7.gif#center)